sww1235/Personal_Website/wiki/build-script-notes-virt-cluster.md

 On each host perform the following steps.

-1.	sudo pkg install xen-kernel xen-tools.
+1.	sudo pkg install xen-kernel xen-tools qemu-tools.
 2.	add the line `vm.max_user_wired=-1` to `/etc/sysctl.conf`
 3.	add the line `xc0     "/usr/libexec/getty Pc"         xterm   onifconsole  secure` to `/etc/ttys`
 4.	edit `/boot/loader.conf` and add the following lines for 2G memory and 1vCPU core dom0: